Residential colleges of Yale University: Undergraduates

 All enrolled students in Yale College are members of a residential college.
 Although students once selected their choice college before sophomore year, entrenched social exclusion and economic inequality between the colleges prompted Yale to switch to a system of pre-matriculation sorting in 1962.
 Students are now randomly assigned to a residential college in the summer before their matriculation, with the provision that legacy students are allowed to choose whether to live in the same college as their alumnus parent or sibling.

-Most freshmen live in dormitories on the Old Campus, the historical center of Yale College.
-Members of Timothy Dwight, Silliman, Benjamin Franklin, and Pauli Murray are the only students to live in their college as freshmen.
+Most first-year students live in dormitories on the Old Campus, the historical center of Yale College.
+Members of Timothy Dwight, Silliman, Benjamin Franklin, and Pauli Murray are the only students to live in their college as first years.
 Thereafter, students take rooms within the residential college by a lottery system.
-Due to overcrowding, many of the colleges have annex residences where upperclassmen members live, and some upperclassmen live off campus while remaining members of their college.
+Due to overcrowding, many of the colleges have annex residences where upperclass members live, and some upperclass students live off campus while remaining members of their college.